 But here’s the thing… I don’t need a car battery today.
 I did not request this information.
 These inconsiderate assholes interrupted my busy day to shove a spam ad in my face.
 Did they influence my future purchasing decision?
 Hell yeah, but in a very negative way.
 The last battery I would ever buy would now be theirs.

 I was curious, so I checked out the company’s blog.
 Guess what I found as the last post?
 Same damn ad.
 I checked their social media channels; same ad again.
 Amazing!
-Why would anyone who did not have a dead battery waste their time reading a “brochure” blog post?
+Why would anyone who did not have a dead battery waste their time reading a "display ad" blog post?

 The consistent oversell in blogging and social media is the primary reason most efforts fail.
-David Ogilvy's mantra, back in the 50's and 60's, “We sell, or else,” translates into very ineffective blogging and social media in 2015.
+David Ogilvy's mantra, back in the 50's and 60's, "We sell, or else," translates into very ineffective blogging and social media today.
 Times have changed.

 If your SEO (search engine optimization consultant) is telling you that converting manufacturers’ marketing materials into posts and white papers is getting it done, because it presents keywords to the search engines, the strategy is very shortsighted.
 Google notices when you have a high bounce rate, and nobody is reading your useless posts or sharing your content.
-They don’t reward crappy content that’s all about you, and what you sell, with top rankings.
+They don’t reward thin or "all about me" content, and bragging about what you sell, with top rankings.

-Always ask yourself, “Is this post incredibly valuable to my readers?
+Always ask yourself, “Is this post ridiculously valuable to my readers?
 Will their life be better in some way after they've read it?
+Will they learn something?
+Will it inspire?
 Is it so good they’ll feel compelled to immediately share it?”